Coup d'État: A Practical Handbook

-Coup d'État: A Practical Handbook, first published in 1968, is a book by Edward Luttwak examining the conditions, strategy, planning, and execution of coups d'état.
-A revised edition of the book, with references to twenty-first century technology, was published in 2016.
+Coup d'État: A Practical Handbook (1968), by Edward Luttwak, is a book of political science that examines the conditions and strategy, planning and execution of coups d'état.
+In 2016, the revised edition of Coup d’État: A Practical Handbook was published to include the application of twenty-first century technology in removing a government from power.

 Key ideas

-The book discusses how to carry out a coup, a concept distinct from a revolution.
-Unlike a revolution, a coup involves the rapid takeover of governmental mechanisms by insurgents without destroying them, thereby enabling a swift transition of power.
-As Luttwak states: a coup "uses parts of the state apparatus to seize the controlling levers over the rest".
+In Coup d’État: A Practical Handbook, Luttwak discusses how to realize a coup d’état and its conceptual differences from a revolution.
+Unlike a revolution, a coup d’état is the rapid takeover of governmental mechanisms to realise a swift transition of government power by using “parts of the state apparatus to seize the controlling levers over the rest” of the deposed state.

 Not every country is suitable for a coup.
 Luttwak outlines several conditions that must be met for a coup to be feasible: